Cyient DLM Limited (NSE: CYIENTDLM) Q4 2026 Earnings Call dated Apr. 21, 2026

 Harsh Sheth

-Sir.
+Hi, sir.
 Good evening.
 I just want to understand a bit more about the dip in margins that we saw this quarter.
 I think you answered it previously.
-I just wanted to get to know more a bit because we moved out of the aerospace.
-Sorry.
-Of the, of the defense orders which should give us higher margins but we saw dip debt.
-So can you explain a bit more.
+I just wanted to get to know more a bit because we moved out of the aerospace — sorry, of the defense orders, which should give us higher margins but we saw a dip.
+So can you explain a bit more?

 R.M.
 Subramanian

 Yeah.
-From a margin perspective.
-What I think as we reported we continue to sustain the double digit EBITDA margin which is our focus on.
+From a margin perspective, what I think as we reported we continue to sustain the double-digit EBITDA margin which is our focus on.
 Okay.
-And in terms of the, the absolute numbers.
+And in terms of the absolute numbers.
 Okay.
 Obviously there’s been a drop in terms of margins.
 Okay.
-Okay.
-Moving forward as we move along and if the product mix remains the same.
-Okay.
-These margins are sustainable in terms of what we’re doing.
+Moving forward as we move along and if the product mix remains the same, these margins are sustainable in terms of what we’re doing.

 Harsh Sheth

-So like could you just go more into the reason for the dip there in the, in the margin.
-In the EBITDA margins.
+So like, could you just go more into the reason for the dip there in the margin — in the EBITDA margins?

 R.M.
 Subramanian